 DC Offset and Output Termination: The offset voltage is automatically adjusted (and no error is generated) if you change the output termination.
-For example, if you set the offset to 100 mVdc and then change the termination from 50 ohms to "high impedance", the displayed offset will double to 200 mVdc.
-If you change from "high impedance" to 50 ohms, the
+For example, if you set the offset to 100 mVdc and then change the

 For dc volts, the output level is actually controlled by setting the offset voltage.
-You can set the dc voltage to any value between ± 5 Vdc into 50 ohms or ± 10 Vdc into an open circuit.
+You can set the dc voltage to any value between $\pm 5$ Vdc into 50 ohms or $\pm 10$ Vdc into an open circuit.